 As I look back over the past 12 months, I am able to celebrate my successes, my wins and my achievements.
 In fact, I can look back over the last 6 or 7 years and see how much progress I have made.
 Simply because I journal and record my progress.
 It doesn’t need to be complicated or time-consuming.
 When I worked for an employer, at the end of every month, I would spend just 10 minutes reflecting on what I had achieved and record in simple bullet points.
 At appraisal time, I had a ready made review of what I had created or achieved during the past 12 months.
 Now I write in a journal every Monday morning and reflect on the past week’s successes, challenges, what I am grateful for and what I will focus on for the next week.

-The important part of this final idea is what you journal in needs to be something special.
+Importantly, make sure that your journal is something special.
 Not a scruffy notepad or scraps of recycled paper stapled together.
-It’s important that you see your journal as something valuable.
+See your journal as something valuable.
 It’s part of your self-love.
 Buy yourself a journal you’ll love.
 To me, journalling is so important that I give all my mastermind participants a special journal in which to record their progress.

 Action: start a journal.